r00b/cessna-private-pilot-course/1.1-learning-your-airplane/3-more-about-your-airplane.md

 * Heading is the direction the airplane is pointed in relation to magnetic north
 * *Magnetic* north (Earth's magnetic field), not *true* north
 * Headings are expressed in degrees clockwise from magnetic north
-  * North is 0° but moree commonly 360°
+  * North is 0° but more commonly 360°
   * East is 90°
   * South is 180°
   * West is 270°